todddeluca/todddeluca.github.io/_posts/2014-03-07-understanding-find.md

             if is_directory(path):
                 find(children(path), boolean_filter, action)

-Unfortunately this mistaken model of how find works is propagated on the internet, even in find tutorials.
+Unfortunately this mistaken model of how `find` works is propagated on the internet, even in `find` tutorials.
 Here is an example that only hints that its model is broken in a "gotcha" section at the very end:

 - http://content.hccfl.edu/pollock/Unix/FindCmd.htm

-### A typical mistake
+### A Typical Mistake

-This mistaken mental model leads to a lot of confusion when users start to write more complex find commands.
+This mistaken mental model leads to a lot of confusion when users start to write more complex `find` commands.
 Here is a typical example:

 - http://www.linuxforums.org/forum/red-hat-fedora-linux/177489-grep-underscore-problem.html